-- If it’s just your own recollection, we may still include it, but only in the “myths and memories” category.
+- If it’s just your own recollection, we may still include it, in the “myths and memories” category.

 - Photos from your personal archives.
 These will be most usable if:

-3. Suggest personnel and resources.
+2. Volunteer or Refer Expertise.
 As noted above, we will need voice actors, video editors, copy writers, audio engineers, Augmented Reality experts, and a great many other trained and experienced folks to make this Walking Tour a reality.
-We have a limited budget, so identifying folks who might possibly volunteer their talents, or give us a discount, would be our first choice.
-Second choice would be professionals who just happen to be members of our kinky/queer communities, from disadvantaged populations, or otherwise good people for us to hire.
+If you are or know someone who might be willing to volunteer their talents (or give us a substantial discount), please get in touch.

 - Provide names and whatever contact info you have, and be clear about their area of expertise, experience, etc.